Mirxa08/Valorant-Rank-Predictor/README.md

 # Valorant Rank Predictor

 It is R Project Based on Valorant Leaderboard Data 2021.
-By Using a Regression Model, This Project Predicts Your Rank Based on Your Stats.
-Some SCreenshots of the Project are attached
+By using a Regression Model, this project predicts your potential rank based on your stats.
+Some screenshots of the Project are also attached